Eisa01/mpv-scripts/README.md

 - 1.1 - **(Pro)**
 	- Same fixes and optimizations as the basic version
 - 1.2 - **(Pro)**
 	- Added support for youtube-dl extension (by removing checking links if they contain video file format) so pasting youtube links should work immediately if you have youtube-dl extension.
-Works for all other websites that youtube dl extension supports.
+Works for all other websites that youtube-dl extension supports.
 	- Copying while mpv is idle now opens your clipboard history so you can copy any previous videos watched and paste to play them
 	- Same fixes and optimizations as the basic version